univention/univention-corporate-server/doc/changelog/index.rst

 * LDAP ACL's allowing DCs and Memberservers to change alerts have been added.
   The alert descriptions have been improved.
-The authentication when trying to reload prometheus alerts has been fixed.
+The authentication when trying to reload Prometheus alerts has been fixed.
 Query expressions are now templated and restrict the metrics to the assigned hostnames (:uv:bug:`54947`).

 * The alert expressions for checking the SSL validity and the swap usage have